 The Foundation benefits from various donated materials and services, including food products and camp supplies.
 Amounts for these materials and services have been included in the combined statement of operations when the fair value can be reasonably estimated and the Foundation would have otherwise purchased the contributed materials and services for its activities.
 The amounts included in the combined statement of operations represent the fair value of the contributed materials at the date of donation.
-In fiscal 2020, the total amount of contributed materials and services recorded in the combined financial statements was \$6 (2019 - \$869).
-These amounts have been included in corporate \$5 (2019 - \$867) and individual \$1 (2019 - \$2).
+In fiscal 2023, the total amount of contributed materials and services recorded in the combined financial statements was \$323 (2022 - \$279), of which \$323 (2022 - \$279) were corporate and nil (2022 - nil) were individual.